Evander Kane Game Preview: Oilers vs. Kraken

 Kane Season Stats Insights

-- Kane has a goal in three games this year through 12 games played, but has not had multiple goals in any of those games.
+- Kane has a goal in four games this year through 14 games played, but has not had multiple goals in any of those games.

-- In five of 12 games this season, Kane has recorded a point, and three of those games included multiple points.
+- In seven of 14 games this season, Kane has registered a point, and three of those games included multiple points.

-- Kane has posted an assist in a game five times this year in 12 games played, including multiple assists once.
+- Kane has posted an assist in a game six times this season in 14 games played, including multiple assists once.

-- The implied probability of Kane going over his assist prop bet, based on the odds, is 35.1%.
+- Kane has an implied probability of 37% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.